Vrajs16/TaskAi/documents/alonlerner.md

 created task view component
 implemented date picker and the two boxes: one for tasks and one for appointments

-### Tasks Cells (web/src/components/Task/TasksCell/TasksCell.js)
+### Tasks Cells (web/src/components/Task/TasksCell/TasksCell.js), Appointments Cells (web/src/components/Appointment/AppointmentsCell/AppointmentsCell.js)
-implemented task and appointment cells: added icon to show if it was completed, title and description, color for priority, and time for appointments. added links to the tasks and appointments pages integrated between the page and the database
+implemented task and appointment cells: added icon to show if it was completed, title and description, color for priority, and time for appointments. added links to the tasks pages integrated between the page and the database

 ### Storybook